MaxIV-KitsControls/lib-maxiv-dsconfig/README.txt

 The JSON format is easy to create and supported by many tools and languages, so generating them from various sources should be straightforward.
 Once you have such a file, it should be a simple thing to configure the Tango database.

+=== JSON format ===

+This is an example of the format, with comments (not actually supported by JSON so don't copy-paste this!):

+{
+    // these lines are meta information and are ignored so far "_version": 1,
+    "_source": "ConfigInjectorDiag.xls",
+    "_title": "MAX-IV Tango JSON intermediate format",
+    "_date": "2014-11-03 17:45:04.258926",

+    // here comes the actual Tango data
+    // First, server instances and devices...
+    "servers": {
+        "some-server/instance": {
+            "SomeDeviceClass": {
+                "some/device/1": {
+                    "properties": {
+                        "someImportantProperty": [
+                            "foo",
+                            "bar"
+                        ],
+                        "otherProperty": ["7"]
+                    },
+                    "attribute_properties": {
+                        "anAttribute": {
+                            "min_value": ["-5"],
+                            "unit": ["mV"]
+                        }
+                    }
+                }
+            }
+        }
+    },
+    // Here you can list your class properties "classes": {
+        "SomeDeviceClass": {
+            "properties": {
+                "aClassProperty": ["67.4"]
+            }
+        }
+    }
+}

+Note that all properties are given as lists of strings.
+This is how the Tango DB represents them so it gets a lot easier to compare things if we do it too.

 === xls2json ===

 The format supported is almost identical to the dsgenerator format, with a few changes:
- - It is now possible to spread derver definitions over any number of pages, and to selectively use only a subset of these by giving their names to the xls2json tool.
+ - It is now possible to spread server definitions over any number of pages, and to selectively use only a subset of these by giving their names to the xls2json tool.
  - The column names (the first line of each column) are now significant, so that their order can be relaxed.
 There are a few differences to the "standard" sheet though; "ServerName" should be "Server", "Devices" should be "Device" and, in the "ParamConfig" tab, "Parameter" should now be "Attribute".
 These changes were made for consistency.
  - A few features have been added for flexibility; see the example Excel file.